G.I. Joe Extreme: Animated series

-The G.I.
-Joe Extreme series was produced by Sunbow Entertainment (who co-produced the first G.I.
+G.I.
+Joe Extreme is an American animated series that was produced by Sunbow Entertainment (who co-produced the first G.I.
 Joe TV series), Graz Entertainment and Gunther-Wahl Productions and distributed by Claster Television.
 The program was part of a checkerboard series of cartoons Claster sold to stations under the umbrella title of The Power Block.

 Set in the (at the time) "near future" of 2006, the show's main threat is a new, emerging terrorist organization called S.K.A.R. led by Iron Klaw, disguised as the former count of an eastern European country, whose identity he took over after kidnapping him.

 According to the one-minute intro (which resembles a news flash), a "former super-power" has collapsed with several factions vying for control against a new global terrorist organization "known only as S.K.A.R." whose goal is nothing less than total world domination.
 Iron Klaw claims: "We will be VICTORIOUS!" to which Lt.
 Stone replies "Not on MY watch!" followed by an introduction to the new Joe roster.

 The opening concludes with a news reporter giving odds of survival as "a million to 1" and Stone yelling: "...and that's the way we LIKE it!"
 Season 1 with a one-minute intro with all of the live-action segments during the beginning of all the episodes, Season 2 with a thirty-second intro during Friday's The Power Block.

 The new Joe team operates in a post-Cold War world wracked by chaos and carnage, and battling against both SKAR and independent mercenaries, who seek to further destabilize an already unstable world.
 Unlike the previous series, the cartoon featured a pre-credits teaser featuring a mixture of both live actors with the voices dubbed over and CGI.
 However, as with the previous series, the end of the episode featured new public service announcements in the same vein as the popular "Knowing is Half the Battle" PSAs.